Best chicken rice in Singapore

 6. Wee Nam Kee (Novena)

 Similar to Boon Tong Kee, Wee Nam Kee is a chicken rice chain restaurant.
-The stall is flying the Singaporean flag high and has outlets in Japan, Indonesia, and the Philippines.
-Prices are higher, as compared to regular hawker centre chicken rice, and we got a plate of chicken rice at $6.10+.ย
+The stall is one of the few Singaporean eateries that have expanded overseas, with outlets in Japan, Indonesia, and the Philippines.
+Prices are higher, as compared to regular hawker centre chicken rice, and we got a plate of chicken rice at $7.75.

 Rice: 6.5/10